 Purpose of Take Action: Job Change/Transfer/Pay Rate Change

+Note

+The document is, unless otherwise specified, valid for all countries in scope of this SAP Best Practices, with country-specific details also being described.
+In the following, instead of spelling out the country names, we will use the two-letter code for the countries, as follows:

+AE – United Arab Emirates

+AU – Australia

+CN – China

+DE – Germany

+FR – France

+GB – United Kingdom

+SA – Kingdom of Saudi Arabia

+US – United States

 This document describes the use of actions for changing the job and/or compensation information of an employee.
 These actions may refer to job change, transfer, and pay rate change.
 Dependent on the actions executed, the employee may experience an update of the job information and/or compensation information.

-In the SAP SuccessFactors Employee Central system, the button Take Action is used to execute different personnel actions to an employee.
+In the SAP SuccessFactors Employee Central system, the button Actions is used to execute different personnel actions to an employee.
 These actions may result in updates of the job information, like job change or transfer, updates in the pay of the employee, like updates to recurring pay components or one-time payments, or distribution of the costs incurred by an employee to different cost centers in addition to the own master cost center.

 An HR administrator with the adequate permissions will be able to execute these actions and enter appropriate data into the system.
 Depending on the configuration, there may be an approval workflow that is triggered.

-In case Position Management has been implemented in the SAP SuccessFactors Employee Central instance, additional actions can be executed.
+In case Position Management has already been implemented from Upgrade Center in the SAP SuccessFactors Employee Central instance when executing actions, additional actions can be executed.
 Two of these are described in this document.
 A change in the job information to an employee who is incumbent of a position results in updates of that position.
 Depending if the position is a regular or shared position, the system behaves differently.
 In addition, the case of transfer of an employee from his/her current position to a position in the area of responsibility of another line manager is also described.

-Note

-The document is, unless otherwise specified, valid for all countries in scope of this SAP Best Practices solution.

 Prerequisites

 This section summarizes all prerequisites needed to conduct the test in terms of system, user, master data, organizational data, and other test data and business conditions.